Subject Source: Art & Architecture Thesaurus

 Dates: 1892 - 1985

-Scope and Content note This collection is comprised of the two type-written volumes of J. P. Elkinton’s autobiography.
-The volumes describe Elkinton’s childhood and family, his attendance at Haverford College, where he graduated in 1908.
+Overview J. P. Elkinton’s autobiography describes his childhood and family, his attendance at Haverford College, from which he graduated in 1908.
 He also describes his experiences with the Society of Friends, particularly his travels on religious visits, and his adult life with his wife, Mary Bucknell, and their children.
-In addition to stories from various periods of his life, he provides biographical sketches of his family...
+In addition to stories from various periods of his life, he provides biographical sketches of his family members.

-Scope and Content note This collection is comprised of the single volume manuscript of Marty Voellmy Giessler's autobiography.
-The autobiography begins with her travel to Berlin from her home in Switzerland.
+Overview Marty Voellmy Giessler's autobiography begins with her travel to Berlin from her home in Switzerland.
 She arrives as a student hoping to study the socialist movement and describes her experiences with other students and members of the "German Youth Movement."